ronnieholm/Backend-web-programming-course-spring-2015/CalendarWareRecurrenceExpander/README.md

 You're the co-founder and backend developer at CalendarWare, Inc., a Roskilde-based startup specializing in next generation calendar solutions.
-Among the company's innovative products are plugins for Umbraco, Drupal, and SharePoint, adding calendars with advanced appointment recurrence features.
-The recurrence expander underlying the plugins is also to be integrated into custom project planning software and payment systems to generate project and payment schedules, respectively.
-In any event, advanced date arithmetic is called for, including the ability to handle recurrence exceptions for such dates as holidays and vacations.
+Among the company's innovative, future products are plugins for Umbraco, Drupal, and SharePoint, adding calendars with advanced appointment recurrence features.

+The recurrence expander backend underlying the plugins is also to be integrated into custom project planning software and payment systems to generate project and payment schedules.
+In each case, advanced date arithmetic is required, including the ability to handle recurrence exceptions for such dates as holidays and vacations.

 These offerings are typically composed of a frontend and a backend part.
 The frontend varies greatly with each content management, project planning, or payment scheduling system.
 As luck would have it, your co-founder is a skilled frontend developer who implements her part using the latest fad in frontend technologies.
-But for the date arithmetic, backend developer skills are required to provide the frontend with actual dates to display.
+But for the recurrence expancion backend, your skills are required to provide the frontend with actual dates to display.

-In close cooperation, the two of you have agreed upon the requirements for the first prototype.
-As you've adopted the latest and greatest in agile development methodologies, lengthy requirement documents are a thing of the past.
-Staying true to the agile spirit, you mostly work from screenshots and improvise as you go.
+In close cooperation, the two of you have agreed on the requirements for the first prototype.
+As you've adopted the latest and greatest in agile methodologies, lengthy requirement documents are a thing of the past.
+Instead, you mostly work from screenshots and example and iron out uncertainties as you go.

-While your partner develops the frontend, your job is to develop the backend based on screenshots and below deliberately vague
+While your partner develops the frontend, your job is to develop the backend based on screenshots, examples, and the below requirements:
-requirements:

-  - For the backend to be easily consumed by various frontends, it must be implemented using open communication standards and capable of receiving requests and returning responses in JSON and XML format.
-Specifically, the backend must be an ASP.NET WebAPI web service.
+  - For the backend to be easily consumed by various frontends, it must be implemented using open communication standards and capable of receiving requests and returning responses in JSON and XML formats.
+Specifically, the backend must be an ASP.NET WebAPI service.

   - The backend must only use classes provided by Microsoft as part of the .NET framework or ASP.NET.
 No third-party date expansion code is allowed.
-It may infringe on another party's copyright or in the case of open source force CalendarWare, Inc. to open source its precious code as well.
+It could potentially infringe on another party's copyright.

   - Focus on making the code as human-readable as possible through good naming of classes, methods, variables, and so forth.
-The code should also be nicely separated into classes and method so as to avoid code duplication and further communication and readability.
+The code should also be nicely separated into classes and method so as to avoid code duplication and further human communication and readability.

-  - Provided with a recurring appointment, the web service must expand the appointment into its constituent series of appointments such that they satisfy the recurrence pattern provided by the frontend.
+  - Provided with a recurring appointment, the web service must expand it into a series of appointments such that they satisfy the recurrence pattern provided by the frontend.

-  - To ensure the backend works reliably, it must be accompanied with automated integration tests exercising the API of the web service and the various recurrence expansions.
-Integration tests must accompany the web service, simulating a client calling it.
+  - To ensure the backend works reliably, it must be accompanied with automated integration tests exercising the public API of the web service and hence its various recurrence expansions.
+The Integration tests must accompany the web service and simulate a client calling it.

   - In developing the application, where applicable, make use of proper language constructs and libraries covered in the